Harrell18W/schedule-keeper/docs/using-slack-bot.md

 * 1200, 1200pm, 1200p are all equivalent

 Note that the M in AM/PM is not necessary, nor is the case of AM/PM.
+If you do not specify AM or PM, the bot will assume the same 12-hour section as when the command was sent.
 Also note that even though 0:00am is technically not a valid time stamp, it will still be accepted as being equivalent to 00:00.